JaapvanEkris/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 Aside from selecting the right OS and kernel, there are some settings that can be set at startup that reduce the latency of the kernel.

 One of these options is to turn off CPU exploit protection.
 This is a huge security risk as it removes security mitigations in the kernel, but it reduces latency.
 Given your specific network layout, this could be worth the effort.
-Add to `/boot/cmdline.txt` the following option, if you consider it responsible in your situation (this introduces a security risk):
+Add the following option to `/boot/cmdline.txt` (Buster or Bullseye) or `/boot/firmware/cmdline.txt` (Bookworm), if you consider it responsible in your situation (this introduces a security risk):

 ```zsh
 mitigations=off